-The Directors present their Strategic Report on Lloyds Bank Insurance Services Limited ('the Company') for the year ended 31 December 2021.
+The Directors present their Strategic Report on Lloyds Bank Insurance Services Limited ('the Company') for the year ended 31 December 2022.

-The Company forms part of the General Insurance business unit within the Insurance and Wealth Division ('Insurance') of Lloyds Banking Group plc (Lloyds Banking Group), focusing on providing general insurance to meet our customers' needs.
+The Company is a subsidiary of Lloyds Bank General Insurance Holdings Limited ('LBGIH') and forms part of the general insurance business unit within the Insurance, Pensions and Investments ('IP&I') Division of Lloyds Banking Group, focusing on providing general insurance to meet our customers' needs.